 The Group operates three share option incentive plans - an Enterprise Management Incentive Scheme, a Global Share Option Plan and an ISO Sub Plan - in order to attract and retain key staff.
 The remuneration committee can grant options over shares in the Company to employees of the Group.
 Options are granted with a fixed exercise price equal to the market price of the shares under option at the date of grant and are equity settled, the contractual life of an option is 10 years.
 Exercise of an option is subject to continued employment.
 Options are valued at the date of grant using the Black-Scholes option pricing model.
-The options detailed below do not include the warrants issued by the Company to investors participating in Placings.

-2021 2020
+Directors did not exercise any options during the period.
+The following table illustrates the number and weighted average exercise price of share options:

-Range of exercise prices Weighted average exercise price (£) Number of Shares (000's) Weighted average remaining life (years): Weighted average exercise price (£) Number of Shares (000's) Weighted average remaining life (years):

-() - Contractual - Contractual

-£0 - £0.50 0.282 1,014 2.3 0.282 1,014 3.3

-£0.51 - £1.00 0.640 3,487 1.1 0.640 3,487 2.1
+Range of exercise prices Weighted average exercise price 2022 Number of Shares (000's) Weighted average remaining life (years): Weighted average exercise price (pence) 2021 Number of Shares (000's) Weighted average remaining life (years): (pence) Contractual (репсе) - Contractual 0 - 0.5 pence 0.282 1,014 2.3 0.282 1,014 3.3 0.5 - 1.0 pence 0.640 3,487 1.1 0.640 3,487 2.1

-No share options were awarded, exercised, lapsed or surrendered during the year ended 30 June 2021 (2020: Nil).
+No share options were exercised during the year ended 30 June 2022 (2021: Nil).

-The total charge for the year relating to employee share-based payment plans was £Nil (2020: £Nil).
+The total charge for the year relating to employee share-based payment plans was £Nil (2021: £Nil).